operator-framework/getting-started/README.md

 ### 1. Run as a Deployment inside the cluster

-Build the memcached-operator image and push it to your registry as the following example using https://quay.io.
+Build the memcached-operator image and push it to your registry.
+The following example uses https://quay.io as the registry.

-**NOTE**: You are able to you the https://hub.docker.com/ if you wish.

 ```sh
 $ operator-sdk build quay.io/<user>/memcached-operator:v0.0.1